How to Manage Product Backlog (Strategies, Tips & Tricks)

 - Enforce WIP Limits: Work-in-Progress (WIP) limits can help control the size of your backlog.
 This approach encourages the team to focus on completing existing items before adding new ones to the backlog.

-- Strict Prioritization: Ensure that each item in your backlog is prioritized according to its value to the end user and the business.
-This helps ensure that the most important items are addressed first and keeps the backlog from becoming a "catch-all" for every idea or request.
+- Strict Prioritization: Ensure that each item in your backlog is prioritized according to its value to the end-user and the business.
+This helps ensure that the most critical items are addressed first and keeps the backlog from becoming a "catch-all" for every idea or request.

 - Define Acceptance Criteria: Clearly defining the acceptance criteria for each backlog item can prevent unnecessary tasks from creeping into the backlog.
 It helps the team understand what 'done' looks like for each item and reduces the risk of scope creep.